The angel of the Lord encamps around those who fear him and delivers them. Psalm 34:7

 nor listened to your commandments

-and your testimonies with which you testified against them.
+and your testimonies with which you admonished them.

 35 For they have not served you in their kingdom,